-In this procedure, Dr. Frantz uses an instrument to brush away epithelial cells, instead of creating the epithelial flap used in LASIK.
+In this procedure, Dr. Robin uses an instrument to brush away epithelial cells, instead of creating the epithelial flap used in LASIK.
 After surgery, the surface will heal on it’s own.
 He then uses an excimer laser to reshape the underlying corneal tissue.
 Anesthetic drops are used to reduce pain.
 Antibiotic and anti-inflammatory drops are applied to the eye and the eye is covered with a bandage contact lens, which is removed 3 – 5 days later after the epithelium had had a chance to grow back.

 PRK vs. LASIK

 - Excellent alternative when LASIK is not an option (i.e. thin corneas).